-The Group's property assets are categorised into three classes, when accounted for in accordance with IFRS.
+The Group's property assets are categorised into three classes, when accounted for in accordance with International Financial Reporting Standards.
 The recognition of increases in value from each category is subject to different treatment as follows:

-- " Yielding assets let to paying tenants classed as investment properties with valuation movements being recognised in the Income Statement; - " Property, plant and equipment operated by the Group to produce income, such as the Hilton hotel or land held for development of yielding assets (PPE) - revaluation movements are taken direct to reserves, net of notional tax; and - " Property developments, including the land on which they will be built - held as inventory with no increase in value recognised in the financial statements.
+- Yielding assets let to paying tenants classed as investment properties with valuation movements being recognised in the Income Statement; - Property, plant and equipment operated by the Group to produce income, such as the Hilton hotel or land held for development of yielding assets (PPE) - revaluation movements are taken direct to reserves, net of notional tax; and - Property developments, including the land on which they will be built held as inventory with no increase in value recognised in the financial statements.

-The Company sets out on the next page the key measures relating to NAV per share.
+The Company sets out below the key measures relating to Net Asset Value per share.
 This includes the NAV per share per the financial statements and the Adjusted NAV per share as defined at IPO and previously disclosed by the Company.

-NAV NAV per share NAV NAV per share
+NAV NAV per NAV NAV per

+2008 share 2007 share

-2008 2008 2007 2007
+€ millions 2008 €millions 2007

-€ millions € € millions €
+€ €

 Basic NAV 172.6 3.68 224.1 4.98

 Development land valuation increase 42.4 75.7

 Deferred tax (8.0) (13.8)

 Adjusted NAV 207.0 4.42 286.0 6.36